-Gives full camping entitlements throughout the season for (two adults and up to four children) Subject to weekend camping fees and acceptance of venue terms.
+Gives full camping entitlements throughout the season for (two adults and up to four children under the age of 18) Subject to weekend camping fees and acceptance of venue terms.
 At some meetings with restricted space camping entry will only open after the closure of race entry and numbers may be limited.
+Any visitors aged 18 and over spending a significant time at an event and particularly camping overnight must be registered on the Alpha system and be a camping member.
+This is to ensure compliance with the Club's insurance policy.